greim/ugly-adapter/readme.md

 fs.stat(...).then(...);
 ```

-The above promifies the entire `fs` module.
+The above promifies every function in the `fs` module.
-If you only want to promify some methods, declare a whitelist.
+If you only want to promify a subset of functions, declare them in a whitelist.

 ```js
 var adapt = require('ugly-adapter')